Get insider access

 2. Shark

 Shark is an American company that manufactures vacuums, robot vacuums, mops, and irons, though they're owned by SharkNinja, which produces a variety of other home appliances like blenders and coffee makers.
-Shark vacuums come in various models and designs, including various vacuum types.
-You can find vacuums of all sizes with most combinations of features like corded or cordless and bagged or bagless.
+Shark vacuums produces all sizes of vacuums with most combinations of features like corded or cordless and bagged or bagless.
 Also, they come at a wide array of price points, so you can find a vacuum that fits your budget.
-However, as a general rule, build quality throughout most of their models is rather plasticky.
+However, most of their models are rather plasticky so they aren't as well-built.
 Fortunately, most Shark vacuums tend to have few recurring costs.

 The Shark Stratos Cordless is the best Shark vacuum we've tested.
-It sits at the top of Shark's lineup of cordless stick vacuums, and as such, it features an extremely broad range of convenience features.
+Its Shark's most premium cordless stick vacuum and features an extremely broad range of convenience features.
 The Clean Sense IQ system uses a built-in infrared sensor to adjust suction power automatically depending on how much debris is on the ground.
-It also delivers strong performance on bare floors as well as carpeting.
-Its other headlining feature is its odor-neutralizing system, which uses a replaceable cartridge that emits a pleasant scent as you clean.
+It also delivers strong performance across bare floors and carpeting.
+Its other headlining feature is its odor-neutralizing system that emits a pleasant scent from a replaceable cartridge as you clean.

-Battery life tops out at up to an hour on a single charge, which is pretty decent as far as cordless vacuums go.
+Battery life tops out at up to an hour on a single charge, which is decent for cordless vacuums.
 If you don't want to worry about running out of charge partway through a cleaning session, the Shark Stratos UltraLight is a very good corded alternative.
 However, it lacks the cordless model's automatic power adjustment system.
 Alternatively, the Shark Cordless Pro is a great alternative if you'd like to spend less on a cordless Shark vacuum.
-It has the same Clean Sense IQ automatic power adjustment system and odor-neutralizing cartridge as the Stratos Cordless, but with a weaker suction motor and lower-capacity battery, so it can only run for up to 40 minutes, as opposed to the Stratos' near hour-long max runtime.
+It has the same Clean Sense IQ automatic power adjustment system and odor-neutralizing cartridge as the Stratos Cordless, but with a weaker suction motor and lower-capacity battery, so it can only run for up to 40 minutes.

 See our review